 If that’s not your vibe, don’t fall into this trap.

-If branding sounds too fluffy to you, just think of it like this: your brand is your reputation.
-It’s a reflection of who you are and your values.
+If branding sounds too fluffy, consider this: your brand is your reputation.
+It reflects who you are and your values.

-You don’t keep attorneys around who don’t fit your core values, right?
-Think about that when it comes to your website too and you’ll be good to go.
+You don't keep attorneys around who don't fit your core values, right?
+Think about that when it comes to your law firm's website, too, and you'll be good to go.

 The Right Content

-The law firm website that wins is the one with that has the right content for the right visitor at the right time.
+The best law firm website has the right content for the right visitor at the right time.

 To do that, create a ton of useful content that the average person can understand.
 Educate them, explain how you can help, and make it simple to navigate between articles and topics so they can find the answers they need.